madeso/postertester/readme.md

 ## Possible some time in the future (not necessarily in a specifc order)
 * Group settings (url variables, shared login settings)
-* Add icons to request list.
-Request type(post/get/etc...) and it uses the shared login (lock icon)
 * Add function to move requests between groups
 * Change groups list/dropdown to a tree view?
 * Make the ui more pretty (port to avalonia)